 Sales of a substantial number of shares of our common stock in the public market could occur at any time, subject to certain restrictions described below.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of December 31, 2019, we had outstanding 18,531,560 shares of common stock.
-A substantial number of such shares are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold in the future.
+After this offering, we will have outstanding 20,281,560 shares of common stock based on the number of shares outstanding as of December 31, 2019, and assuming no exercise by the underwriters of their option to purchase additional shares.
+This includes the 1,750,000 shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
+A substantial number of the remaining shares are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold after the offering as described in the sections titled "Shares Eligible for Future Sale" and "Underwriting."

 We further have registered all shares of common stock that we may issue in the future or have issued to date under our equity compensation plans.
-These shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and certain lock-up agreements.
+These shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the sections titled "Underwriting" and "Shares Eligible for Future Sale."
 Sales of a large number of the shares issued under these plans in the public market could have an adverse effect on the market price of our common stock.